Where to go and what to do in Tasmania when you want to get really wild.

-This year, those with an affinity for the outdoors should head to the Dark Path, the place for exploring the artistic installations and curiosities that surround the festival.
+This year, outdoor adventurers flocked to the Dark Path, which became THE place for exploring the artistic installations and curiosities that surround the festival.

-Be sure to stop off at the Talisker Wilderness Bar to soak in a warming seaside experience, taking the opportunity to cosy up in front of the fire with a warming hot toddy in hand.
+Highlights included the Talisker Wilderness Bar, where you could indulge in a warming seaside experience, taking the opportunity to cosy up in front of the fire with a warming hot toddy in hand.

-And if you’re attending the festival’s last weekend finish it the way God (and the organisers) intended: naked.
+And if you attended the festival’s last weekend, we hope you finished it the way God (and the organisers) intended: naked.
 Yep, held on Long Beach on the Derwent River, the annual Nude Solstice Swim is the most memorable way to cap off your Dark Mofo experience.